larpix/larpix-control/README.md

 usually displayed on screen, e.g. `0100` in binary means 4 not 2.
 So for `BitArray` and `Bits` objects, the LSB will generally be last.

+Note that this combination leads to the slightly awkward convention that the least significant bit of a bytestring is the *last bit* of the *first byte*.
+For example, if bits[15:0] of a packet are `0000 0010 0000 0001` ( = 0x0201 = 513), then the bytes will be sent out as `b'\x01\x02'`.

 ### Creating a LArPix Chip

 The `Chip` object represents a single LArPix chip and knows about